bloomberg/chromium.bb/README.md

 * *How are different versions published?*

   All versions are present in the master branch of the repository.
-  They are located in different subdirectories under `include/spirv`, where the subdirectory at that level encodes the major and minor version number of the SPIR-V (core) specification.
+  They are located in different subdirectories under [include/spirv](include/spirv), where the subdirectory at that level encodes the major and minor version number of the relevant spec.

-  An application should consciously select the targeted SPIR-V version number, by naming the specific version in their `#include` directives, as above and in the example.
+  An application should consciously select the targeted spec version number, by naming the specific version in its `#include` directives, as above and in the examples.

 * *How do you handle the evolution of extended instruction sets?*